froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Build a Random Forest

+A Random Forest is an example of an ensemble method.
+More precicely it is an example for *Bagging* or *Bootstrap Aggregation*.
 Consider a dataset of N samples and M features.
 The algorithm to build a Random Forest is as follows:

 1. Draw $n<=N$ samples without replacement (bootstrapping)
 2. At each node draw $m<<M$ of all possible features randomly.
 3. From these $m$ drawn features select the one with the best split (see [Decision Trees - Explaine]() for a detailed explanation.)
 4. Build each tree completely without [pruning]()

-This algorithm is known as *Bagging* or *Bootstrap aggregation*.
 The final decision is then Tagen by considering the results of all trees developed.
 In a classification problem, the class that was predicted by most of the trees is the final decision.
 In a regression task, the mean of all prediction is Tagen as the final prediction.

 Each tree is build independingly and the trees are uncorrelated.